-Applicants who have lived in-district for 6 months immediately prior to enrollment if previous residency was outside of Michigan.
+• Applicants who have resided in the WCC district for 6 months immediately prior to the semester of enrollment if previous residency was outside of Michigan.

-Out-District Students are applicants who do not meet the requirements of an in-district student, but who have been legal residents of the State of Michigan for at least six months.
+Out-DistrictStudents are applicants who do not meet the requirements of an in-district student, but who have been legal residents of the State of Michigan for at least six months.

-Out-State Students are applicants who do not meet the requirements for an in-district or an out-district resident and are U.S. citizens or have permanent resident status through I.N.S.
+Out-State Students are applicants who do not meet the requirements for an in-district or an out-district resident and are U.S. citizens or have permanent resident status through the Immigration and Naturalization Service (INS).

 Out-of-Country Students are applicants who are on a visa or whose permanent address is out of the country.
 Students on visas pay out-state/country tuition except those who may qualify for in-district tuition through their employers.
-In this case, the student must have full-time employment in the district.
+In this case, the student must have full-time employment in the WCC district (see #4 under Aspects of Residency above).